 I won’t give you definite instructions on shaping the fence.
 You are shaping it to fit YOUR hand, remember?

 I like to use a turning saw to cut out the basic shape and then refine it with rasps and files, and occasionally a spokeshave and a card scraper.
 You can use a band saw, a spindle sander, a belt sander, or another carcinogen-spewing machine of your choice to shape the profile.
+Another possibility is to use a backsaw to make a series of cuts close to your lines and then use a rasp to shape the curves.
+Follow up with a file and sandpaper.

 Now that you’ve spent all this time on the wood, don’t forget that a gauge needs a cutter to work properly.
 Here, again, you have a lot of options.
-I like to use a modified darning needle for a cutter.
+I like to use a modified upholstery needle for a cutter.
 Tap the needle into the bottom of the arm like a nail, about 1/2″ from one end of the arm, and then cut the needle off about 1/4″ from the surface.
 Use a small file to shape the end of the needle to a knife edge.

 If you used a fancy piece of wood, naturally you want a finish that will bring out any color and/or figure.
 Do not use a film finish.
 It will wear off the fence in no time.
 An oil finish is more appropriate because it does not show wear as quickly and can be renewed if necessary.
 I prefer a couple coats of a homemade Danish oil finish: equal parts safflower oil, mineral spirits, and polyurethane.
 Flood the surface, wait 15 minutes, and reapply.
 Repeat as often as you like, and then buff dry with a clean cloth.